st-ixlab/st-ixlab.github.io/_posts/2024-04-30-our-paper-accepted-to-ijhci-if47-219.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "EchoTap: Non-verbal Sound Interaction with Knock and Tap Gestures" has been accepted to International Journal of Human-Computer Interaction (SCI, IF:4.7 (21.9%)) Congratulations to the authors!
+Our paper "EchoTap: Non-verbal Sound Interaction with Knock and Tap Gestures" has been accepted to International Journal of Human-Computer Interaction (SCI, IF:4.7 (21.9%)) Congratulations to the authors!